Ryan Cao

 If you have a posts database, therefore, you can have attributes such as category or date or slug, and the content being written directly into the Notion page.

 Another benefit is that Notion is a rich text editor rather than a plain text one, meaning that the process of writing the content feels much better and is much more fluid.
-In addition, components like the callout above can augment the experience for writer and reader alike.
+In addition, components can augment the experience for writer and reader alike.

 Projects such as notion-api-worker and react-notion make it incredibly easy to use your Notion content in your applications and websites.
 In addition, Notion’s Content API is currently in private beta, and we can expect to have a much better experience managing content with it later on!